Get to Know Dr. Shirley Newell, Chief Medical Officer at Aegis Living

 “I’ve been a geriatrician my entire working life,” she said.
 “But I had no idea what was involved in this … the complexity of some of the problems that some of our residents experience is quite dramatic, and we provide an environment that’s not only safe but nurturing and rich in its complexity and its support.”

-Qualified medical providers from prestigious institutions such as University of Washington come to the communities and visit Alzheimer’s residents in their apartments, which is not just an advantage, but necessary for those who have trouble getting out to see a physician.
+Qualified medical providers from prestigious institutions come to the communities and visit Alzheimer’s residents in their apartments, which is not just an advantage, but necessary for those who have trouble getting out to see a physician.

 Additionally, though Newell doesn’t take credit for it, a big advancement that she has recognized since her time at Aegis is the development of the lifestyle enrichment program, which has been created with the help of a professional active in recreational programs for the cruise industry.